 At the invitation of a friend, I traveled to Southern California, then married, prospered, and eventually retired.
-With more time available, now I volunteer several times a week and support friends in their music and art.
-My own music desires have been saturated in rich choral work over the years, but currently I’m rediscovering my art skills learned long ago.” —Christopher Allan Weaver, artimusi.com.
+With more time available, now I volunteer several times a week and support friends in their music and art endeavors.
+My own music interests have been enriched by participating in choral work over the past 30 years.
+Lately, I’m also rediscovering my art skills learned long ago, and encouraging others in their creative pursuits has helped stir up my own desires a great deal.” —Christopher Allan Weaver, artimusi.com.

 On March 18, 2019, Christopher joined the Santa Clarita Artists Association, attended a watercolor demo, and met with several members.